-- Spray some multi-surface cleaner inside (make sure you spray enough to generously cover the entire inside surface)
+- Spray the interior with multi-surface cleaner, enough to cover the entire inside surface generously

 - Turn on the microwave for 30-60 seconds

-Avoid cleaning stainless steel appliances with harsh chemicals that contain ammonia, scouring pads or powders, or anything else abrasive.
+Bonus Tip: Avoid cleaning stainless steel appliances with harsh chemicals that contain ammonia, scouring pads, powders, or anything else abrasive.
 These may scratch or damage the surface of the appliance.
 Instead, use a soft cloth and mild dish detergent to remove grease and food spots.

-When it comes to the kitchen sink, a great tip for making sure everything is completely clean, pipes and all, is to:
+When it comes to the kitchen sink, a great tip for making sure everything is immaculate, pipes and all, is to:

 - Run the faucet on hot for one minute